Aryank47/ADS_Mtech_IITJ/README.md

-This repository contains all the coding assignments I completed for the DSAT course during my first semester of the MTech program at IIT Jodhpur.
+## This repository contains all the coding assignments for the DSAT course in the first semester of the MTech program at IIT Jodhpur. ##